CyVerse-learning-materials/practical-data-management-workshop/_episodes/10-data-management-planning-summary.md

 ---
-title: "Data management planning and summary"
+title: "Data Management Plans"

-teaching: 105
+teaching: 30

-exercises: 0
+exercises: 60

 questions:
-- "Key question (FIXME)"
+- "What are Data Management Plans?"
+- "Why are they important?"
+- "Why do you need to write and critique them?"

 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understanding why funders are mandating DMPs"
+- "Identifying common and fixable pitfalls when writing a DMP"
+- "Spotting red flags and closed terminology when assessing a DMP"
+- "Providing actionable feedback"
+- "Understanding your responsibilities to adhere to your DMP"

 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Participants will work in small teams to develop learning roadmaps to be implemented post-workshop"
+- "DMPs are useful tools to help you plan your overall strategy"
+- "How will the workshop change what you are now doing?"
+- "What questions do you still have?"
+- "What technologies would you like more information on?"
 ---

-Participants will work in small teams to develop learning roadmaps to be implemented post-workshop (How will the workshop change what they are now doing?
-What questions do they still have?
-What technologies would the like more information on? etc.).
-These will be shared and collected and the instructional team will leave additional feedback and suggestions on the maps during and shortly after the workshop.
+Data management planning and summary

+Draft learning objectives:

+Narrative:

+Dependencies from previous episode:

+    Episode:
+    Dependency:

+Products/outputs for subsequent episodes:

+    Product/output:

+User setup notes:

+    Tool/dataset/account:
+    Tool/dataset/account:

 {% include links.md %}